Fort Hill Estate

-Fort Hill Estate is a historic estate located at Lloyd Harbor in Suffolk County, New York.
-The estate home is a monumental brick and limestone Tudor Revival style structure built as a summer home in 1879, and enlarged in 1900.
+Fort Hill Estate is a historic estate located at Lloyd Harbor in Suffolk County, New York on the site of the British Revolutionary War Fort Franklin (New York).
+The estate home is a monumental brick and limestone Tudor Revival style structure built as a summer home for Anne Alden in 1879, and enlarged for the industrialist William John Matheson in 1900.
 It is a three-story mansion with an irregular, asymmetrical and sprawling plan which is roughly C-shaped.
 It features a conical tower built as part of the original structure, designed by McKim, Mead, and White.
 Also on the estate are a formal garden, a water tower, a superintendent's house, two garages, and a cottage.

 It was added to the National Register of Historic Places in 1988.